homeland-market/reviews/README.md

 ### Review Sorting
 <p><img src="https://media.giphy.com/media/T8YfkYLxp9rKD9oitr/giphy.gif"></p>

-You can sort reviews by the following criteria: Most Relevant, Includes Customer Photos, Most Recent, Most Helpful.
+You can sort reviews by the following criteria: <em>Most Relevant, Includes Customer Photos, Most Recent,</em> and <em>Most Helpful</em>.
 Sort criteria remain persistent even through review filtering.
 For example, if you sorted all reviews by <em>Most Helpful</em> then filtered the reviews by a [Text Filtering](#text-filtering--highlighting), the newly filtered reviews list would still be sorted by Most Helpful.
 By default, reviews are sorted using the Most Relevant method.

 ---